amommendes/tweetstream/README.md

 ![Code Arch](docs/img/code_arch.png)

 ### Usage
-All code and flow can deployed locally using docker-compose.
+All code and flow can deployed locally using `docker-compose`.

 ### ToDos
 - [ ] Write many more tests